ajay-kalashikar/mdhs/RESEARCH.md

 Given the growing need for managing excess data, the sophisticated features of Postgres including Multi-Version Concurrency Control, asynchronous replication, write ahead logging, point in time recovery, multibyte character encodings support, etc. come up as a valuable support for today’s demanding database management system.

 Indeed few of the active Postgres systems are capable of managing in excess of up to 4 terabytes of data, providing a major lead in database management.

+<h2>AngularJS</h2>

+AngularJS is a HVVM framework for dynamic web application.
+With AngularJS one can easily extend or manipulate HTML on the fly.
+Angular's directives and dependency injection minimize coding efforts to a great extent.
+Two-way data binding of AngularJS ensures that changes made in model or view are instantly displayed.

+It reduces manual coding as much as possible and hence it ensures faster development.
+It is responsive, highly customizable and fast loading framework which is responsible for a great user experience.

+AngularJs can build highly testable web apps.
+It allows unit-testing and end-to-end testing which makes it easy to debug.

+With AngularJS, you can speed up the overall development, can be sure of a bug free web app and have rich user experience.